vanruc/todoApp/README.md

 Add this definition right after the BIO definition.

-After adding the `Staff Location` attribute, we must Run `Generate Domain`.
+After adding the `Staff Location` attribute, we must run `Generate Domain`.

 Once, the `Generate Domain` command runs successfully, we will go to amend our views.